MohsenBah/AIWall/README.md

 ## Background

-AIWall builds on ideas explored in [MedSecLab](https://github.com/MohsenBah/MedSecLab) — a simulated healthcare AI security lab — and productizes them for homelab, developer, and enterprise use.
+AIWall grew out of work on [MedSecLab](https://github.com/MohsenBah/MedSecLab), a simulated healthcare AI security lab.
+This repo turns those ideas into something you can run at home or at work.